PatrickRay88/data-mining-virality-analysis/README.md

 ## Data Collection Notes

-- **Reddit**: Uses PRAW API with rate limiting and early snapshot collection. `bin/run_snapshot_collector.py` polls `/new` feeds on a schedule, persists normalized slices, and records 5/15/30/60-minute score snapshots for exposure modeling.
+- **Reddit**: Uses PRAW API with rate limiting and early snapshot collection. `python -m src.cli.run_snapshot_collector` polls `/new` feeds on a schedule, persists normalized slices, and records 5/15/30/60-minute score snapshots for exposure modeling.
 - **Hacker News**: Collector script targets the JSON API for "newstories" stream, but no HN snapshots are included yet
 - **Ethics**: Public data only, anonymized authors, TOS compliant
 - **Storage**: All data stored as Parquet files for efficient analysis